Richmoreno/osticket-prereq/README.md

 </p>
 <p>

-Rename ost-config.php and Give "Everyone" Full Permissions.
+^Rename ost-config.php and Give "Everyone" Full Permissions.

 -Go to your file explorer, go to your (C:) drive > inetpub > wwwroot > osTicket
 - Click on the "include" folder and rename the PHP file "ost-sampleconfig.php" and name it "ost-config.php".